accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Status message

-A status message informs the user of a change in content on the screen without interrupting their main activity (there is no context change, such as repositioning the focus on the message).
+A status message informs the user of a change in content on the screen without interrupting their main activity (there is no change of context, such as repositioning the focus on the message).

 A status message can inform about
 - The success or result of an action;